SHIRU235/IRBasics-VectorSpaceProximity-workshop/README.md

 # IRBasics-VectorSpaceProximity-workshop
 #  NLP & IR Pipeline – Inverted Index + Vector Space Similarity

-This repository contains our team’s submission for the **PROG8245 90-minute NLP Workshop**, where we built a complete natural language processing pipeline from scratch.
+This repository contains our team’s submission for the **Inverted Matrix And NLP Workshop**, where we built a complete natural language processing pipeline from scratch.
 The project demonstrates foundational NLP concepts such as tokenization, stemming, stop word removal, inverted indexing, and vector space modeling using cosine similarity.

 ---